Get started by searching below:

 • Laser Interstitial Thermal Therapy: LITT involves using a laser to destroy a small portion of brain tissue that is responsible for seizures.

-• Deep Brain Stimulation: Deep brain stimulation surgery implants an electrode deep into the brain which sends out timed electrical signals.
-These electrical signals disrupt the electric activity that causes seizures.
+• Deep Brain Stimulation: Deep brain stimulation surgery implants an electrode deep into the brain, which sends out timed electrical signals.
+These electrical signals disrupt the electrical activity that causes seizures.

-• Corpus Callosotomy: This surgery severs the nerves which connect the right and left sides of the brain.
-The cut may be partial or complete, and it prevents abnormal brain activity from spreading from one side of the brain to the next.
+• Corpus Callosotomy: This surgery severs the nerves that connect the right and left sides of the brain.
+The cut may be partial or complete, and it prevents abnormal brain activity from spreading from one side of the brain to the other.

 • Hemispherectomy: This procedure involves removing one side of the folded gray matter of the brain.